Azerbaijan and Armenian FMs to meet in Russia amid Karabakh clashes

 Russian President Vladimir Putin invited the foreign ministers of Armenia and Azerbaijan on Thursday, urging a halt in the fighting in Nagorno-Karabakh for humanitarian reasons.

-Nearly two weeks of fighting between Azerbaijan and ethic Armenian separatists has claimed hundreds of lives.
+Nearly two weeks of fighting between Azerbaijan and ethnic Armenian separatists has claimed hundreds of lives.

 "The President of Russia is issuing a call to halt the fighting in the Nagorno-Karabakh on humanitarian grounds in order to exchange dead bodies and prisoners," the Kremlin added.